France Travel Restrictions

 What guidelines do I have to follow while in France?

-- With a lockdown and night curfew in place, people who have to travel around in case of an emergency are requested to do so only if they have a certificate to validate this claim.
+- With a lockdown and night curfew from in place until 30th June 2021, people who have to travel around in case of an emergency are requested to do so only if they have a certificate to validate this claim.

 - Inter-regional travel is strictly prohibited.